First Light And Reionization Epoch Simulations (FLARES) -- XIX: Supermassive black hole mergers in the early Universe and their environmental dependence: Implications on GW observations

 To assess the detectability of each SMBH merger by LISA, we use the GW signal (i.e. characteristic strain, which measures the strength of a GW signal, as a function of observed frequency) returned from PhenomD, $h_{\rm c}(f)$, and adopt the proposed LISA sensitivity curve \citep{Amaro-Seoane2017} \citep[i.e. the `PL' sensitivity curve from][]{Katz2019}, $h_{\rm PL}(f)$.
 The signal-to-noise ratio (SNR) is estimated by integrating the ratio between $h_{\rm c}$ and $h_{\rm N}$ over the frequency space \citep{Katz2019},

-where the factor of $2$ arises from LISA's design as a two-channel detector, the factor of $16/5$ originates from averaging over all possible source orientations and sky locations, $f_{\rm start}$ is the GW frequency $T_{\rm obs}$ years before end of the merger phase, and $f_{\rm end}$ is the frequency at the approximate end of the merger phase.
+where the factor of $2$ arises from LISA's design as a two-channel detector, the factor of $16/5$ originates from averaging over all possible source orientations and sky locations, and $f_{\rm start} = f(t_{\rm start})$ and $f_{\rm end} = f(t_{\rm end})$ correspond to the GW frequencies at the beginning and end of the LISA observation window.
+Following previous works \citep[e.g.][]{Banks2022,Chen2022}, we adopt the most optimistic estimate of the SNR for each SMBH merger by taking $t_{\rm end}$ as the end of the merger phase and setting $t_{\rm start}$ to $T_{\rm obs}$ before $t_{\rm end}$, thereby integrating the segment of the waveform with the largest strains.
+In reality, the SNR could be lower if the LISA observation window does not fully overlap with the merger period of the binary \citep[see e.g.][for more discussions]{Katz2020}.
 In this study, we assume an observation time of $T_{\rm obs} = 4$ yr for LISA.
 The noise term, $h_{\rm N}$, in the denominator of the integrand is the maximum of the LISA sensitivity curve and the background noise of unresolved Galactic white dwarfs \citep{Bender1997,Hiscock2000} at each frequency, i.e. $h_{\rm N}(f) = \max [h_{\rm PL}(f), h_{\rm GB}(f)]$ (see Figure~\ref{fig:gw_dep} for more details).

 Note that the default cosmological parameters used in \textsc{bowie} are based on the Planck15 set \citep{Planck2016}.
 For all calculations presented below, we have replaced these with the Planck13 set \citep{Planck2014} to maintain consistency with FLARES, although this change has a negligible effect.
 Unless otherwise specified, we have assumed zero spins for SMBHs in our calculations, as FLARES does not model SMBH spin evolution.
 In this study, the dimensionless spin parameter is defined as